pytorch/TensorRT/docsrc/user_guide/dynamic_shapes.rst

 By default, you can run a pytorch model with varied input shapes and the output shapes are determined eagerly.
 However, Torch-TensorRT is an AOT compiler which requires some prior information about the input shapes to compile and optimize the model.
-In the case of dynamic input shapes, we must provide the (min_shape, opt_shape, max_shape) arguments so that the model can be optimized for these range of input shapes.
+In the case of dynamic input shapes, we must provide the (min_shape, opt_shape, max_shape) arguments so that the model can be optimized for this range of input shapes.
 An example usage of static and dynamic shapes is as follows.

 NOTE: The following code uses Dynamo Frontend.
-Incase of Torchscript Frontend, please swap out ``ir=dynamo`` with ``ir=ts`` and the behavior is exactly the same.
+In case of Torchscript Frontend, please swap out ``ir=dynamo`` with ``ir=ts`` and the behavior is exactly the same.

 .. code-block:: python